aa4cc/AcouMan/README.md

 # AcouMan - a platform for acoustic manipulation
 [index](README.md)

 AcouMan is a platform for acoustic manipulation, that is for manipulating objects via shaping the surrounding acoustic pressure field.
-You can see the platform in the figure below and a detailed description can be found in our [paper](https://arxiv.org/abs/1902.01328).
+You can see the platform in the figure below and a detailed description will be (hopefully) published soon.
 If you want to see the platform in action, check our [video](https://youtu.be/Ntwl7yTYtKg) showing some experiments with the platform.

 This repository contains all files needed to reproduce the platform.